Mississippi is the latest state sued by tech group over age verification on websites

 “Furthermore, the broad, subjective, and vague categories of speech that the Act requires websites to monitor and censor could reach everything from classic literature, such as ‘Romeo and Juliet’ and ‘The Bell Jar,’ to modern media like pop songs by Taylor Swift,” the lawsuit says.

 Mississippi Attorney General Lynn Fitch is the defendant named in the lawsuit.
-Her office told The Associated Press on Friday that it was preparing a statement about the litigation.
+The attorney general's office does not comment on active litigation but “looks forward to defending the State’s law that gives parents the help they need to protect their children online,” communications director MaryAsa Lee said.

 Utah is among the states sued by NetChoice over laws that imposed strict limits for children seeking access to social media.
 In March, Republican Gov. Spencer Cox signed revisions to the Utah laws.
 The new laws require social media companies to verify their users' ages and disable certain features on accounts owned by Utah youths.
 Utah legislators also removed a requirement that parents consent to their child opening an account after many raised concerns that they would need to enter data that could compromise their online security.